Skip to main content

 The standard library has limited exceptions use

-print(1//0) # does not raise and could print anything (undefined behaviour)
+print(1//0) # does not raise and could print anything (undefined behavior)

 This is clearly unacceptable given the strong memory safety goals of Mojo.
 We will circle back to this when more language features and language-level optimizations are available.